Purchasing a Domain Name aka URL

 How to Purchase a URL aka Domain Name

 Each website has a Uniform Resource Locator (URL), aka domain name, assigned to it.
 This character string is also called the Domain Name.
 The domain name is easier for people to remember than a bunch of numbers.
-Consumers have many options to purchase the URL domain name.
+Consumers have many options to purchasing a domain name and listed belows are some options.

 Directions: “Brown House by the Oak Tree”

-In a simple world, people give directions using landmarks.
-“I live in a brown house by the oak tree.”
-Scientists have assigned a series of longitude and latitude coordinates to each position on earth.
-Global Positioning Systems (GPS) can read these numbers to help you get to your destination.
-As small communities grow, they assign addresses to houses in the neighborhood.
-This helps with delivery from people who are not from the area.
-“The Smith family home” is the domain of the house inhabited by the Smiths.
-The World Wide Web spans the globe and uses an Internet Protocol (IP) address to help computers find websites.
-This IP address is a numeric string, which the binary computer system understands.
-Humans have enough numbers to remember without trying to remember the IP address of their favorite online stores.
-The domain name was created as a listing that was easier for humans to remember.
+In a simple world, people use landmarks to give directions, saying things like, “I live in a brown house by the oak tree.”
+Scientists assigned longitude and latitude coordinates to every location on Earth.
+Global Positioning Systems (GPS) read these numbers to guide people to their destinations.
+As small communities grow, they assign addresses to houses in the neighborhood, making it easier for outsiders to deliver items.
+“The Smith family home” represents the domain of the house where the Smiths live.
+The World Wide Web spans the globe and relies on Internet Protocol (IP) addresses to help computers locate websites.
+This IP address, a numeric string, fits the binary system computers use but challenges human memory.
+To simplify this, developers created domain names as easier-to-remember listings for humans.

 Making it easy: “Finding Your Website Using the Domain Name”

-The Internet is an electronic network of websites that can be identified by their domain names.
-When a Web surfer types in keywords at his computer, the search engines look for relevant web sites.
-These matches are turned into a list of Search Results to give the customer options for finding something online.
-With a domain name, the consumer can directly type in the domain name and go straight to the website.
-This saves a lot of time.
+The Internet is an electronic network of websites, each identified by its domain name.
+When a web surfer types keywords into their computer, search engines quickly process the request to find relevant websites.
+As a result, these matches are compiled into a list of search results, offering the customer multiple options for finding what they need online.
+However, with a domain name, the consumer can skip this step by directly typing the domain name to access the website immediately.
+Consequently, this approach saves a significant amount of time and effort.

 Limits on URLs: “How Many Domain Names Are There?”